Ford’s Stakeholders, Sustainability, ESG & CSR Strategy

 • Global leadership development programs

 Ford Motor Company has workplace safety policies to protect this stakeholder group and ensure regulatory compliance.
 The firm’s Sustainable Workforce initiative aims to optimize employees’ health, efficiency, and productivity.
 For instance, Ford’s global safety standards prevent workplace injuries.
 The company also offers online product training to keep this stakeholder group always up-to-date and capable of doing their jobs.
 In addition, the firm’s corporate social responsibility efforts include the Global Learning and Development program, which offers continuing education through classroom-based and online courses, as well as mentoring and shadowing to maximize performance and satisfaction in the stakeholder group.
 Moreover, Ford has global leadership and development programs, like (a) the Global Leadership Summit for executives and general managers, (b) the Global Executive Leadership Program for directors and senior managers, (c) the Experienced Leader Program for middle managers, and (d) the Salaried Supervisor Institute/Program (SSI) for new or experienced leaders.
 These programs reflect Ford’s corporate social responsibility and the company’s dedication and support for the interests of the stakeholder group of employees.
-Ford’s organizational structure (corporate structure) is designed to facilitate these CSR initiatives for workers.
+Ford’s organizational structure (corporate structure) is designed to facilitate these ESG/CSR initiatives for workers.
 Also, corporate citizenship endeavors are integrated into the social aspect of the automotive business organization.
 For example, Ford’s organizational culture (work culture) helps enhance employees’ job satisfaction and drive for career development.

 Communities.
 Ford has corporate social responsibility programs for communities as stakeholders.
 The interests of this stakeholder group include support for community development, as well as environmental conservation.
 Communities are significant stakeholders because they can influence the perceptions of Ford’s customers.
 These interests are addressed through the following corporate social responsibility programs: